Xenoare/book-notes/electric-motors-drives.markdown

 </p>

 + The purpose of the current loop is to make the actual motor curerent follow the current reference signal ($I_{ref}$), it does this by comparing a feedback signal of actual motor current with the current reference signal, and amplifying the difference to control the firing angle $\alpha$.

+## Chapter 5 : Induction Motors - Rotating Field, Slip and Torque
++ The diff between induction motor and d.c. are `first` that the supply to the `induction motor` is a.c. (usually 3-phase, but induction motor rotates relative to the stator, whereas in the d.c. motor it is stationary and thirdly that both stator and rotor in the induction motor are non salient (or `effectively smooth`)
++ Whereas the d.c. motor stator has projecting poles or saliencies which define the position of the field windings.